Close Alert Banner

 • Keep customers/visitors inside with you.

-• Ask everyone to call their emergency contacts to tell them their location and .
+• Ask everyone to call their emergency contacts to tell them their location.

 • Turn on call-forwarding and answering systems.
 Change voicemail recordings to say the business is closed and everyone is staying inside until it’s safe outside.